khaiwyon/materials/week_1/day_5/1_nesting.md

   end
   ```

-- `.include(:posts)` is an `eager loading` method.
+- `.includes(:posts)` is an `eager loading` method.
 This is usually used when we need to load an associated table on top of the original table.
 This allows faster querying when you eventually need to retrieve a record's associations.
 For example, when you need to fetch all `posts` of a `topic`.

 - As mentioned, since we've nested posts under topics, we can now scope to show posts relevant to the topic we've selected.